Are Project Management Degrees Worth the Investment?

 Alternatives to Project Management Degrees

-PMI is an accrediting body which has a family of credentials that are recognized globally.
+PMI is an accrediting body that has a family of credentials that are recognized globally.
 This could be a good option for you if you need something cheaper and that you can complete faster and yet still have a certification that your employer will find valuable.